Last updated: July 2026 | By Terra Advisory Services

 These filings are not merely clerical.
 Incorrect submissions can lead to delays, rejected filings, statutory breaches, or financial penalties.

-When Does a Singapore Business Need a Filing Agent?
+When Does a Singapore Business Need a Corporate Service Provider?

 - setting up a new company